 This course introduces students to the field of linguistics as applied to the French language.
 Students will analyze the sound system, word formation, and sentence structure in French.
 Using French linguistic features, this course will discuss the history of the French language from its Latin roots to the modern-day state of the language.
 Students will also explore the history and development of regional languages in France as well as changes the French language has undergone in France and in the Francophone world.
 (Taught in English).
 Prerequisite: FRN 2002, Intermediate French II, or its equivalent.

 FRN 4495: Independent Study (3 cr.)

-For majors only, with permission from the Chair of the department.
+For majors only, with permission from the Coordinator of French.